-Yes, I know you’re an expert driver, with many years of driving experience, but each country has its own set of rules.
-And more distinctly, their own driving culture.
+Yes, I know you’re an expert driver, with many years of driving experience.
+But each country has its own set of rules and driving in France has its own laws and specificities.
+And more distinctly, the French have their own driving culture.
 This isn’t Germany with its “no speed limits”, but there are definitely a few things in France that are a bit “different”.

 So brush on your French Rules of the Road, and let’s go through a few items before getting behind the wheel.

 There’s a reason French bureaucracy is legendary, and driving in France is no different.
 Here is the French government-mandated list of items you are required to have in your car at all times:

 - Reflective jacket within easy reach (i.e. not in the trunk)

 - Warning triangle

 - Breathalyser/alcohol test (in case the police officer doesn’t have one on him!)

 - Spare bulbs for the headlights and backlights

 - In certain areas, snow chains in winter